raspberrypilearning/mood-board/en/step_2.md

 Now that you have decided the theme for your mood board web page, and create your colours and fonts, it is a good idea to save your project.

-[saving in Trinket]
+If you have a Trinket account, you can click on the **Remix** button to save a copy to your **My Trinkets** library.

+If you don’t have a Trinket account, you can still come back to your project in the future on the same computer by using the starter project link.

-You can also publish your mood board to see what it would look like as a full web page.
+You can also publish your saved mood board to see what it would look like as a full web page.
 Each time you save your project your published site will update:

 [publish your moodboard]